UsabilityEngineering/ux-portfolio-laile823/j02/README.md

 ![ipad keyboard2](/ux-portfolio-laile823/assets/IMG_0189.jpeg)
 ![ipad keyboard3](/ux-portfolio-laile823/assets/IMG_0190.jpeg)

 In conclusion, the new user’s experience with the iPad keyboard is not a good one.
 In my opinion, they should have stayed with the standard iOS keyboard layout.
-Or, if Apple’s goal was to make the iPad keyboard closer to the standard QWERTY they should have had the exclamation point above the 1 instead of the comma with all the symbols following suit.
-This would have way better fit the **model image** of the standard keyboard and resulted with a **conceptual model** that was very different from the mental one.
+Or, if Apple’s goal was to make the iPad keyboard closer to the standard QWERTY, they should have had the exclamation point above the 1 instead of the comma with all the symbols following suit.
+This would have way better fit the **model image** of the standard keyboard and resulted in a **conceptual model** that was very different from the mental one.